JvanKatwijk/qt-dab/README.md

 	- LimeSDR,
 	- Adalm Pluto,
 	- **untested** UHD (anyone wants to help testing?)
-	- Soapy, a renewed soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
+	- Soapy, a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
 4000000);
 	- ExtIO (experimental, Windows only),
 	- input from a spyServer, with a 8 bit and a 16 bit version,
 	- input from an rtl_tcp server.